-- undertake all tasks: this means making all the investment decisions, preparing the annual accounts and tax return and maintaining all records.
+- Undertake all tasks: this means making all the investment decisions, preparing the annual accounts and tax returns and maintaining all records.

-One important thing that some trustees/members fail to understand is that a SMSF is a separate legal entity and that the responsibilities of the person as a trustee or director of the trustee company differ from those of the individual as the member of the fund.
-In some cases trustees/members mix their personal assets with those of the superannuation fund.
-This must be avoided at all costs for a number of reasons including compliance with the covenants in s52 of the SIS Act, potential bankruptcy implications and relationship breakdowns.
+One important thing that some trustees/members fail to understand is that an SMSF is a separate legal entity and that the responsibilities of the person as a trustee or director of the trustee company differ from those of the individual as the member of the fund.
+In some cases, trustees/members mix their assets with those of the superannuation fund.
+This must be avoided at all costs for many reasons, including compliance with the covenants in s52 of the SIS Act, potential bankruptcy implications and relationship breakdowns.

 or maybe written as: